pts/copystrap/README.txt

 conveniently copy data in an end-to-end encrypted way to a newly installed computer.
-The reason why copystrap is more convenient than rsync or scp is that rsync and scp need working SSH client credentials (e.g. private keys or passwords) on the target computer, and they may also need a intermediate computer in many firewall setups.
+The reason why copystrap is more convenient than rsync or scp is that rsync and scp need working SSH client credentials (e.g. private keys or passwords) on the target computer, and they may also need an intermediate computer in many firewall setups.

 copystrap contains the following scripts: